|Non-Discrimination Policy||Course Materials|

 Everblue operates short-term continuing education courses throughout the year.
 Rather than paying the full tuition amount at the time of registration, many of our courses offer the opportunity for a registrant to place a deposit at the time of registration to hold his or her seat.
 In the event a student places a deposit on the course rather than paying the full tuition amount, the student will not be placed on the roster, allowed in the classroom, or provided any study materials until full payment is provided.

 Students will be able to access their course materials in their online Everblue student accounts.
-Course materials include, but are not limited to the following: books, digital workbooks, practice questions, take-home solar kits, study sheets, provisional HERS ratings, software simulations, and certificates of completion.
-Everblue’s digital workbooks are accessible on all laptops, tablets, and mobile devices through an updated Internet browser.
+Course materials vary by program type and may include: digital study guides, practice questions, take-home solar kits, study sheets, provisional HERS ratings, software simulations, and certificates of completion.
+Everblue’s digital study guides are accessible on all laptops, tablets, and mobile devices through an updated Internet browser.
 This is no application to download; students must ensure that they are running the most updated versions of Java and Flash Player.
-Students may purchase a full-color print version at an additional cost by calling 888-285-7197.
+Students may purchase a print version at an additional cost by calling 888-285-7197.
 Students will not gain access to these course materials until their full course tuition has been paid.

 In the event that a class does not reach the minimum required registration (6-8 students for most classes), Everblue bears the right to postpone courses given that students have a week of notice.
 In the event of a course postponed, students are provided with alternative dates to transfer into.
 If you must book your travel arrangements (ie, airline travel) more than a week prior to the class start, please contact Everblue to ensure that the course has met minimum registration requirements.